Kuanhao-Chao/splam/README.md

 There are two main use case scenarios:

-1. Evaluating all splice sites in an annotation file or assembled transcripts.
+1. Evaluating all splice sites in an annotation file or assembled transcripts ([Link](#annotation_splam)).
-2. Evaluating all splice junctions in an alignment file and remove spliced alignment containing spurious splice sites.
+2. Evaluating all splice junctions in an alignment file and remove spliced alignment containing spurious splice sites ([Link](#alignment_splam)).
+Removing spurious splice alignments surprisingly improves transcriptome assembly.